Outaouais – Kenauk (Montebello) - Perspectives on a natural historical treasure

 To uncover the property’s secrets, NCC conducted detailed inventories in collaboration with botanists, zoologists and ecologists.
 After two years of research, Kenauk’s greatest secrets are coming to light.
 To date, more than 30 rare species have been reported there!

 Granted as a seigniorial domain in 1674 by Louis XIV, King of France, to Monseigneur Laval, the first bishop of Quebec, the Kenauk property is deeply rooted in Canadian history.
 From 1801, and for the century that followed, it was owned by the Papineau family, and notably by Louis-Joseph, one of Quebec’s great 19th-century political figures.

 An extraordinary conservation opportunity

-Halfway between Ottawa and Montreal, Kenauk is an area of unique nature, covered in great forests, with no fewer than 60 lakes!
+Halfway between Ottawa and Montreal, Kenauk is an area of unique nature, covered in great forests of the Great Lakes mixed forest type, with no fewer than 60 lakes!
 Thanks to its strategic location, this natural environment shelters numerous species and provides a link to other important wildlife corridors in the Laurentian mountains.

 Supporters of the project